-In 2012, I shared this idea with some friends from the sector and an advisory committee was formed to develop this project.
+Since I became more actively involved in civil aviation in 2006 with the launch of ATN-Air Transport News, my industry networking and interactions with decision makers in civil aviation sory committee was formed to develop this project.
 The members of this committee were Vijay Poonoosamy (the first Hermes President and Honorary Member), Robert Deillon (Vice President), Dr Elijah Chingosho, Dr Pierre Coutu, Mohamed Elamiri, Mauro Oretti, Ioanna Papadopoulou, Dr Andreas Papatheodorou and Ulrich Schulte-Strathaus.
 After a series of meetings, the committee agreed to and signed the Memorandum and Articles of the Hermes Air Transport Club.
-On 14 March 2013, the Hermes Air Transport Club was founded in Montreal and on 11 July 2018, Hermes officially became a not-for-profit organization.
-It was thought that this legal form would give the organization visibility and enable it to achieve its objectives; that is to be actively engaged in discussions involving events around civil aviation.